LittleDTLe/VapeProductQuiz/ReadMe.md

 ---

-### Feature Notes:
+### Search in Select | Notes:

-Attempted to add Search Functionality to the select dropdowns for ingredients using **Select2**, but had difficulty in styling the dropdowns to look like the default ones.
+- Attempted to add Search Functionality to the select dropdowns for ingredients using **Select2**, but had difficulty in styling the dropdowns to look like the default ones.
 Will need to revisit this feature after some expiramentation.
+- New implementation of this feature will be made using the **Choices.js** library.

 ---